-In this respect the irradiance calibration of the BTS Solar seems to be easier to apply, since only a global diffusor system has to be calibrated using standard irradiance calibration with easily accessible reference plane instead of a lens-based telescope.
-The fibre-coupled telescope system has a significantly lower light throughput and is therefore more sensitive to noise at short
+In this respect the irradiance calibration of the BTS-Solar seems to be easier to apply, since only a global diffusor system has to be calibrated using standard irradiance calibration with an easily accessible reference plane instead of a lens-based telescope.
+The fibre-coupled telescope system has a significantly lower light throughput and is therefore more sensitive to noise at short wavelengths.

-435 wavelengths.

-In general, the BTS Solar is comparable to the Brewer No. 010 with a mean deviation of 0.04% and an expanded standard deviation (k=2) of 1.29% and Brewer No. 226 with a mean deviation of 0.06% and an expanded standard deviation (k=2) of 1.47%.
-The Dobson No. 104 showed a mean deviation of -0.84% and an expanded standard deviation (k=2) of 2.22% compared to BTS Solar.
+In general, the BTS-Solar is comparable to Brewer no. 010 with a mean deviation of 0.04% and an expanded standard deviation (k = 2) of 1.29% and Brewer no. 226 with a mean deviation of 0.06% and an expanded standard deviation (k = 2) of 1.47%.
+Dobson no. 104 showed a mean deviation of -0.84% and an expanded standard deviation (k = 2) of 2.22% compared to BTS-Solar.

-Koherent achieved a deviation of 1.64% compared to Brewer No. 163 with an expanded standard deviation (k=2) of 2.72% by showing a significant seasonal peak of up to 4%.
+Koherent achieved a deviation of 1.64% compared to Brewer no. 163 with an expanded standard deviation (k = 2) of 2.72% by showing a significant seasonal peak of up to 4%.

 In the discussion of replacing standard ozone observing instruments, the comparison of Brewers and Dobsons has a long tradition.
-It was observed that using the Paur and Bass (1985) cross-section, the Brewers and Dobsons show a seasonal difference depending on the stratospheric temperature.
-Redondas et al. (2014) showed that this difference is significantly

-- 445 smaller when using the IUP cross-section (Serdyuchenko et al., 2013).
-Recently, Gröbner et al. (2021) compared Brewers and Dobsons using other different cross-sections and including stratospheric temperature.
-The study, especially the data of Koherent, highlights again the importance of applying a specific cross-section and its stratospheric temperature dependency in order to homogenize TOC data from different co-located instruments.
-From this point of view the new systems in general should be further compared at different locations with different atmospheric conditions and the optimal cross-section for the - 450 best homogenization of the data should be systematically investigated.
+It was observed that, when using the Paur and Bass (1985) cross section, the Brewers and Dobsons show a seasonal difference depending on the stratospheric temperature.
+Redondas et al. (2014) showed that this difference is significantly smaller when using the IUP cross section (Serdyuchenko et al., 2014).
+Recently, Gröbner et al. (2021) compared Brewers and Dobsons using other different cross sections and including stratospheric temperature.
+The study, especially the data of Koherent, highlights again the importance of applying a specific cross section and its stratospheric temperature dependency in order to homogenize TOC data from different co-located instruments.
+From this point of view the new systems in general should be further compared at different locations with different atmospheric conditions, and the optimal cross section for the best homogenization of the data should be systematically investigated.

-5 Conclusion and Outlook
+5 Conclusion and outlook

-In summary, the BTS Solar performance regarding TOC determination with data of more than one year is comparable to the performance of the Brewers used in this study.
-The slant path dependencies (slope of the curve) of the BTS Solar may hint to

-455 some remaining straylight at high SZA (above 65°), which is less than a single monochromator Brewer but larger than of a double monochromator Brewer.
+In summary, the BTS-Solar performance regarding TOC determination with data of more than 1 year is comparable to the performance of the Brewers used in this study.
+The slant path dependencies (slope of the curve) of the BTS-Solar may hint at some remaining stray light at high SZAs (above 65°), which is less than a single-monochromator Brewer but larger than of a double-monochromator Brewer.

-The LUT retrieval algorithm used at Hohenpeißenberg was insensitive to stratospheric temperature and provided accurate results by a simple modelling.
-However, a validation in the presence of significant SO_2 or aerosol levels could not be tested.
-The performance in specific other stations regarding the atmospheric composition should be further investigated.
+The LUT retrieval algorithm used at Hohenpeißenberg was insensitive to stratospheric temperature and provided accurate results through simple modelling.
+However, validation in the presence of significant SO2 or aerosol levels could not be tested.
+The performance at specific other stations regarding the atmospheric composition should be further investigated.

-- 460 Koherent showed a comparable performance to a double monochromator Brewer regarding TOC determination in summer time (around 1% bias), however, with a significant seasonal drift in the winter time of down to -3%.
-The least-square fit algorithm of Koherent is expected to be insensitive to atmospheric changes, due to the included fitting of aerosol optical depth.
-Currently, the algorithm of Koherent is sensitive to stratospheric temperature, which explains the seasonal variability relative to the Brewer No. 163.
-In a future version of the retrieval algorithm, the stratospheric temperature will either be retrieved by - 465 the algorithm, or added as an additional parameter to the retrieval routine in order to reduce the observed seasonal variation.
+Koherent showed a comparable performance to a doublemonochromator Brewer regarding TOC determination in summertime (around 1% bias), albeit with a significant seasonal drift in the wintertime of down to -3%.
+The leastsquares fit algorithm of Koherent is expected to be insensitive to atmospheric changes, due to the included fitting of aerosol optical depth.
+Currently, the algorithm of Koherent is sensitive to stratospheric temperature, which explains the seasonal variability relative to Brewer no. 163.
+In a future version of the retrieval algorithm, the stratospheric temperature will be either retrieved by the algorithm or added as an additional parameter to the retrieval routine in order to reduce the observed seasonal variation.

 Data availability.
-The datasets used in this study can be downloaded from https:// doi.org/10.6084/m9.figshare.14686656
+The datasets used in this study can be downloaded from https://doi.org/10.6084/m9.figshare.14686656.v1 (Zuber, 2021).